 Only if you’re allergic!

 Otherwise, it has actually been shown to be a great treatment for itchiness and pain (think psoriasis).

-If you’ve never had any contact with industrial hemp before, I would recommend testing yourself like you would with any new beauty product — by rubbing a small amount on a patch of your skin — before going to town on it!
+If you’ve never had any contact with full spectrum hemp extract before, I would recommend testing yourself as you would with any new beauty product — by rubbing a small amount on a patch of your skin and waiting for 24 hours to see results — before going to town on it!

-After reading about all the wonders of CBD, I’m hoping you’ll give my Full Spectrum Hemp Facial Rejuvenation Oil a try!
+After reading about all the wonders of CBD, I’m hoping you’ll give the Full Spectrum Hemp Cream Cleanser (and other products) a try!

 Anti-inflammatory properties calm the appearance of redness and sensitivity.